CodeF0x/violin/README.md

 #### Pack it yourself

-1. Clone the repository `git clone https://github.com/CodeF0x/violin.git`
+1. Clone the repository: `$ git clone https://github.com/CodeF0x/violin.git`
-2. Install dependencies `npm install`
+2. Install dependencies: `$ npm install`
 3. Pack it for your system:
-   - `npm run package-mac`
+   - `$ npm run package-mac`
-   - `npm run package-linux`
+   - `$ npm run package-linux`
+     - if you want to use Violin on any other distro than a Debian based one, execute the .app file created in this step and skip step 4
-   - `npm run package-windows`
+   - `$ npm run package-windows`

 #### Create a installer

 (Steps 1 - 3 from above)

 4. Create installer for your system (you must be on the system you want to create an installer for):
-   - `npm run create-installer-mac`
+   - `$ npm run create-installer-mac`
+   - `$ npm run create-installer-linux`
-   - `npm run create-installer-linux` (this creates a .deb package.
-For other distros, use the created .app file you created in above's step 3)
+     - this creates a .deb package.
+For other distros, simply execute the .app file you created in above's step 3
+   - `$ npm run create-installer-windows`
-   - `npm run create-installer-windows` (this creates a standalone-app what is the expected behaviour.
-If possible, will switch to a "classical" installer later)
+     - this creates a standalone-app what is the expected behaviour.
+If possible, will switch to a "classical" installer later